MicrosoftDocs/microsoft-365-community/community/microsoft365-maturity-model--infrastructure.md

 #### 100 Process

 - There is often no one responsible for infrastructure management; there may be external support used on an ad hoc/break fix-basis.
 Resources are provisioned ad-hoc, when requested.
 Staff and leadership are unaware of good practice, the importance of this and the impact of their current practices.
 - Process changes that are performed are manual, ad hoc, undocumented and done 'in the moment'.
-Changes are made in a reactive fashion when something breaks, or something is needed
+Changes are made in a reactive fashion when something breaks, or something is needed.
-- Changes are purely application-feature driven and any infrastructure changes are driven by 'having' to do something vs. 'needing' to do something
+- Changes are purely application-feature driven and any infrastructure changes are driven by 'having' to do something vs. 'needing' to do something.
 - The organization may be using a single environment for development and production but are unaware that there is a difference.
 - There may be some use of resource groups, such as distribution lists and security groups, however these lack governance, standardization, granularity, and naming standards.
 - Object-like sites, mailboxes, and users are created without a formal request process and with no consideration of how they fit into the wider information architecture.